AlecGordonToTheMaxx/web-service-gin/README.md

 # Albums API - Go Gin CRUD Service

-A RESTful API service built with Go, Gin framework, and GORM for managing an albums collection.
-Features full CRUD operations with SQLite database (using pure Go - no CGO required).
+A RESTful API service built with Go, Gin framework, and pgx for managing an albums collection.
+Features full CRUD operations with PostgreSQL database using jackc/pgx - a high-performance pure Go PostgreSQL driver.

 ## Project Structure